NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 | `*atmos_diurn.nc`     | files contain **hourly** MGCM output averaged over 5 days   |
 | `*atmos_daily.nc`     | **continuous time series** of the MGCM output               |

-For easier post-processing and plotting, we can combine like files along the time axis.
-This creates one of each filetype:
+For easier post-processing and plotting, we can combine like files along the time axis to create one large file of each filetype:

 ```bash
 (amesGCM3)>$ MarsFiles.py *fixed.nc -c